Content model

 To increase the reusability, you can group these into three content types: image, text, and button.
 You can design your content model differently depending on the level of control, freedom, and reusability you want to give to CMS (SaaS) users.
 Here are a few examples:

-• All content within a single item – You can create a single component with the five content types listed separately.
-This option offers no flexibility regarding what a CMS (SaaS) user can control, where everything displays, and the content works exactly the way it was designed.
+- All content within a single item – Create a single component with the five content types listed separately.
+This option offers no flexibility regarding what CMS (SaaS) content managers can control, as everything displays exactly as designed.

-• A content holder for different content types – You can create a content holder by masthead type and then create content types for images, text, and buttons.
-This option improves the reusability of content types but does not give much control or freedom of the design.
+- A content holder for different content types – Create a content holder for the masthead and then create content types for images, text, and buttons.
+This option improves the content type reusability but provides limited control or design freedom.

-• Create content types with styling options – You can create and add styling options for the layout and structure of content types, including the image, text, and button content types.
-This provides flexibility to the design defined in CMS (SaaS), and you can reuse these content types in different combinations to meet many different needs.
+- Create content types with styling options – Add styling options for the layout and structure of content types, including the image, text, and button content types.
+This gives more flexibility to the design in CMS (SaaS), letting content types be reused in different combinations across various pages.

-As you can see from the examples above, there are many different ways of implementing content modeling, from the first example of almost no freedom and control to the last example of maximum flexibility, reusability, freedom, and control.
+As you can see from the previous examples, content modeling offers a range of flexibility, from no freedom to maximum flexibility, reusability, and control.